-Under the terms of each of the Capital Securities, KPN has the right to redeem the Capital Securities prior their maturity dates under certain circumstances.
-In particular, KPN has sought clearance from the relevant authorities in the Netherlands, requesting confirmation of the deductibility of interest and the absence of withholding tax on the Capital Securities.
+KPN has sought advance clearance from the relevant authorities in the Netherlands, requesting confirmation of the deductibility of interest and the absence of withholding tax.
 As of the date of this Prospectus, no such clearance has been received from the relevant authorities in the Netherlands in response to this request.
-The relevant authorities in the Netherlands may decline to provide clearance or other form of guidance at all, or may return an unfavorable ruling which completely or partially denies KPN the right to deduct its interest payments on the Capital Securities from its taxable income, or requires KPN to withhold interest on these payments, or both.
-There can be no assurance that KPN would be able to take any measures to avoid or mitigate the negative consequences of such an event.
+The relevant authorities in the Netherlands may decline to provide clearance or other form of guidance at all, or may return an unfavorable ruling which completely or partially denies KPN the right to deduct its interest payments on the Securities from its taxable income, or requires KPN to withhold interest on these payments, or both.
+A Tax Deduction Event and a Withholding Tax Event may only occur in circumstances where KPN cannot avoid the same by taking measures reasonably available to it.
+Such measures may include effecting a substitution of the Issuer of the Securities in accordance with Condition 13.
+See "-The Securities are subject to modification of certain Conditions, waiver of certain terms and substitution of KPN" below.
+There can be no assurance that KPN would be able to take any such measures or, if it could, that such measures would be effective to avoid the occurrence of a Tax Deduction Event or Withholding Tax Event.
+If, as a result of an unfavorable ruling, or for other reasons, KPN chooses to invoke its right to replace its obligations under the Securities with those of a Substituted Obligor according to the terms and conditions of the Securities, there is no assurance that the Securities would receive more favorable treatment from the relevant authorities in the Netherlands regarding the deductibility of interest payments or the requirement to withhold tax on such payments.
+See "-The Securities are subject to modification of certain Conditions, waiver of certain terms and substitution of KPN."

-KPN intends not to withhold tax on its interest payments and intends, based on its understanding of both the relevant Dutch tax laws and the past practice of the Dutch tax authorities, to deduct interest paid on the Capital Securities from its taxable income for purposes of calculating its income tax liability starting with the financial year ending on 31 December 2013.
-If the relevant authorities in the Netherlands perform an audit or review of KPN's tax returns for that financial year or any subsequent years, and challenge or otherwise bar these deductions or retroactively require withholding, KPN could, if such challenge or ban was the result of a change in law or regulation or application or interpretation thereof, at that time have the right to redeem the Capital Securities, and could also face potential back taxes, fines, penalties, charges and interest on the amounts owed to the government.
+As of the date of this Prospectus, no confirmation has been received from the relevant authorities in the Netherlands regarding the deductibility of interest and the absence of withholding tax.
+KPN intends not to withhold tax on its interest payments and intends, based on its understanding of both the relevant Dutch tax laws and the past practice of the Dutch tax authorities, to deduct interest paid on the Securities from its taxable income for purposes of calculating its income tax liability starting with the financial year ending on 31 December 2013.
+If the relevant authorities in the Netherlands perform an audit or review of KPN's tax returns for that financial year or any subsequent years, and challenge or otherwise bar these deductions or retroactively require withholding, KPN could, if such challenge or ban was the result of a change in law or regulation or application or interpretation thereof, at that time face a Tax Deduction Event or a Withholding Tax Event as well as facing potential back taxes, fines, penalties, charges and interest on the amounts owed to the government.